John Ilhan

-John Ilhan (born Mustafa İlhan; 23 January 1965 – 23 October 2007) was a Turkish Australian businessman.
+John Ilhan (born Mustafa İlhan; 23 January 1965 – 23 October 2007) was an Australian businessman.
 He was the founder of Crazy John's mobile phone retail chain and, in 2003, was the richest Australian under 40 years of age.

 Early life and career

-Ilhan was born in 1965 in Yozgat, Turkey and migrated to Australia with his family when he was five.
+Ilhan was born in 1965 in Yozgat, Turkey, and migrated to Australia with his family when he was five.
 He grew up in working-class Broadmeadows in Melbourne's north-west.
 Here he attended Jacana Primary School and then Broadmeadows High School.
 Whilst at Jacana Primary he played in the school football, soccer and basketball teams.

 After just one year at university and a short time as a salesman at Ford, Ilhan took a sales job at the phone and electrical retailer Strathfield Car Radio.
 He left in 1991 to set up his own mobile-phone shop, right across the road from Strathfield's store in inner-city Brunswick.
 After expanding the business into Australia's biggest Telstra mobile dealership, with 18 stores in Victoria, Ilhan opened a handful of stores in Sydney, Brisbane and Adelaide.